 Pennsylvania.
-Dr. Lavizzo-Mourey is a member of the boards of General Electric Health Care, Merck, Intel, Better Therapeutics, and the Howard Hughes Medical Institute; from 2017 to 2022 she was a member of the board of General Electric.
+Dr. Lavizzo-Mourey is a member of the boards of General Electric Health Care, Merck, and the Howard Hughes Medical Institute.
+Previously, she served on the boards of Intel Corporation from 2018 to 2025, General Electric from 2017 to 2022, and Better Therapeutics from 2021 to 2024.
 She is a member of the Smithsonian Institution Board of Regents, the National Academy of Medicine, the American Academy of Arts and Sciences, and The American Philosophical Society.
 Dr. Lavizzo-Mourey holds an M.D. from Harvard University, and an M.B.A. from the Wharton School at the University of Pennsylvania.